metacpan/metacpan-cpan-extracted/distros/S/Sweat/README.md

 # Installation

+You can install Sweat as a stand-alone binary program, as a distribution of Perl software via the CPAN, or from source using the code found at this very repository.

+## Installing as a binary

+The latest binaries for macOS (Darwin) and Linux are available at Sweat's homepage: [https://jmac.org/sweat](https://jmac.org/sweat).
+Just download and run!
+(Noting, of course, any platform-specific caveats listed on that page.)

+## Installing from CPAN

 **First, make sure you have the `cpanm` program on your machine.** It is likely available as "cpanminus" in your favorite package manager.
 (Or install it from source, through the instructions at [http://cpanmin.us](http://cpanmin.us).)

-Then, choose one of the options below.

-## Installing the latest release

-Run this command:
+Then, run this command:

     cpanm Sweat